 The Mississippi School for Mathematics and Science shall act to investigate all complaints of harassment, formal or informal, verbal or written, and to discipline or take other appropriate action against any member of the school community who is found to have violated this policy.
 Complaints alleging discrimination or harassment must be handled in accordance with the procedures set forth in Miss.
 Admin.
-Code 7-3: 99.1, State Board Policy Chapter 99, Rule 99.1.
+Code 7-3: 99.1, Mississippi State Board of Education Policy Manual, Part 3, Chapter 99, Rule 99.1.